ilivestrong/ilivestrong/README.md

 </div>

-- 🔭 I’m currently looking for a new exciting role as Senior/Lead Developer or a Tech Lead.
+- 🔭 Currently working as a Principal software engineer at a cyber security company.
 - 🔭 Willing to relocate and able to join immediately.
 - 🌱 I’m passionate about distributed system, microservices, cloud computing.
-- 📝 I’m aiming to be great at Python and dive into AI world soon.
+- 📝 I’m aiming to be great at Rust and dive into AI world soon.
 - ⚡ Fun fact: I am a gym freak, and love to lift heavy weights.

 <div align="center">